We're going to be talking about, we're going to be talking about Julian Assange.

 So she kind of sniffs on herself by doing that.

-In addition, some of the Afghanistan war reports included details reports of IED attacks on United States and College Force in Afghanistan.
+In addition, some of the Afghanistan war reports included detailed reports of IED attacks on the United States enclosed force in Afghanistan.

-Then we could use these reports to plan future IED attacks because they described IED techniques, devices, and explosives, and revealed the countermeasures used by United States and Coalition Force against IED attacks and potential limitations to those countermeasures.
+The enemy could use these reports to plan future IED attacks because they described IED techniques, devices, and explosives and revealed the countermeasures used by United States coalition force against IED attacks and potential limitations to those countermeasures.

-So on May 2nd, 2011, United States government officials raided a compound of Osama Biladen.
+So, on May 2nd, 2011, United States government officials raided a compound of Osama Bin Laden.

 So y'all can see why they were pissed, right?